The Anglo-American Adventure

 The "New Frontier"

 Because of the 22nd Amendment and his advanced age (Eisenhower was the first president to turn seventy years old while in office), Eisenhower did not run in the 1960 presidential election.
 To nobody's surprise, the Republicans nominated Vice President Nixon as Ike's successor.
-Eight Democrats threw their hats in the ring, but most of them only ran as favorite sons, concentrating their campaigns in their home states.
+Eight Democrats threw their hats in the ring, but most of them only ran as "favorite sons," concentrating their campaigns in their home states.
 The only three who were seen as candidates for the whole nation were Adlai Stevenson, John F. Kennedy, and Senator Hubert H. Humphrey of Minnesota.
 Stevenson entered the race too late to win, so it became a contest between Kennedy and Humphrey.

 Being just forty-two years old as the 1960 campaign began, Kennedy was a young and attractive candidate.
 He gave the impression that he came from an old aristocratic family, though the family fortune had been made by his father (see footnote #3).
 Most of his early years were spent at family homes in the Bronx, Hyannisport, MA and Palm Beach, FL, plus two and a half years at Choate, a private boarding school for boys in Connecticut.
-Enrolling at Princeton, he only stayed in that college for six weeks because of a lengthy illness that might have been leukemia, and the following year he went to Harvard, where he managed to stay long enough to complete his higher education.
+Enrolling at Princeton, he only stayed in that college for six weeks because of a lengthy intestinal illness (the doctors thought it was leukemia!), and the following year he went to Harvard, where he managed to stay long enough to complete his higher education.
 He had a back injury that troubled him all his life, but that didn't keep him from joining the US Navy in September 1941.
 Two years later, he was commanding a patrol boat, PT-109, which was rammed in the night by a Japanese destroyer, near the Solomon Islands.
 Although injured himself, Kennedy managed to tow a badly-burned man, with the help of a life jacket, to the nearest island, and then to another island, where they were eventually rescued.
 For this action, Kennedy received the Navy and Marine Corps Medal; by the end of the war, he was also decorated with a Purple Heart, the Asiatic-Pacific Campaign Medal and the World War II Victory Medal.
 When later asked how he had become a war hero, Kennedy joked to the reporter: "It was involuntary.
 They sank my boat."

 After the war, Kennedy considered going into journalism, but his father had other plans; Papa wanted at least one of his sons to pursue a career in politics, and the eldest, Joseph Kennedy Jr., had been killed in World War II.
 Now he would promote John F. Kennedy at every opportunity, saying, "We're going to sell Jack like soap flakes."
 In 1946 a Massachusetts congressman gave up his seat to become mayor of Boston, and John F. Kennedy successfully ran for that congressional seat.
 In 1952 he ran for the Senate, beating the incumbent Republican, Henry Cabot Lodge Jr. In 1955, while recovering from a back operation, he wrote (with the help of his future speech writer, Theodore Sorenson) Profiles In Courage, an inspiring biography of eight heroic senators.
 This work got far more attention than most books written by politicians in office, and won a Pulitzer prize.